Lifguson/Leon/README.md

-- 👋 Hi, I’m @Lifguson
+- 👋 Hi, I’m Leon
 - 👀 I’m a Fullstack Software Developer
-- 📫 How to reach me: Twitter @lifguson1
+- 📫 How to reach me: Twitter @leondvlpr

 <!---
 Lifguson/Lifguson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.